philc/book-notes/oh crap I have a toddler - jamie glowacki.md

     * It's much more helpful than someone with weak boundaries who then later copes with withdraw and resentment.

-* Chapter 2 parenting philosophies
+* Parenting philosophies (chap 2)
-  * If you're trying to diligently follow some big parenting philosophy, you can miss the kid in front of you.
+  * If you're trying to diligently follow some big popular parenting philosophy, you can miss the kid in front of you.
   * Attachment theory
     * The outcome you're looking for in this framework is that your kid feels attached and secure; bonded.
       They can play independently in confidence.
   * If a philosophy is not working for the family as a whole (like co-sleeping) then it's not working and shouldn't be forced.
   * Life shouldn't be about the kid.
 It isolates them from others and the community.
-As a counter example, wearing kids in a carrier is good, because you can act as you normally would, and they get to participate.
+In contrast, wearing kids in a carrier is good because you can act as you normally would, and they still get to participate.
   * "My child won't let me X" should never be a lament .
 E.g. "won't let me focus, talk on the phone, work out." (what was her recommendation here?)
   * A parent who is emotionally volatile is not providing safety for their kids.
 Kids want boring